syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 You can customize the appearance of the Trackball label with your own template by using [TrackballLabelTemplate]() property of [CartesianSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html).

+T> The `DataItem` can be used to access the data linked to the associated business model

 {% tabs %}

 {% highlight xaml %}